johnisabella/Baggage/README.md

 And more: Users can write their own descriptions for bags, and include any type of items that they would like.
 Anything that can help them stay organized.

 ## Tech Used
-Html, CSS
+Html, CSS,
-Javascript
-Nodejs
-Expressjs
-Reactjs
+Javascript,
+Nodejs,
+Expressjs,
+API,
+Reactjs,
-Ajax, JSON
+Ajax, JSON,
-Mongo_db
-Mongoose
+Mongo_db,
+Mongoose,
 Axios
-API

 ## Architecture Diagram
 ![project3](https://user-images.githubusercontent.com/31284004/38965318-f9b284a8-4349-11e8-804d-922098bb333e.png)